Installing and Using Child Safety Seats and Booster Seats

 only.
 Others convert to a forward-facing position when your child reaches a certain

 height or weight.
-Always check the car seat instruction manual for how to correctly
+Always check the car seat direction manual for how to correctly

 use the seat.